hhpamu/hhpamu.github.io/_portfolio/portfolio-1.md

 **Funding Information**

 This undertaking is funded by NSF CAREER award.
-More information is availible here: <a href="https://www.meche.engineering.cmu.edu/faculty/borg/2044785.html" target="_blank">CAREER: Adaptive Actuation and Control in Embodied Biohybrid Robots</a>
+More information is available here: <a href="https://www.meche.engineering.cmu.edu/faculty/borg/2044785.html" target="_blank">CAREER: Adaptive Actuation and Control in Embodied Biohybrid Robots</a>

 <!--